carvenli/shadowsocks-qt5-wiki/Installation.md

 sudo apt-get install shadowsocks-qt5
 ```

-If you want to build it manually with application indicator support, add `DEFINES+="UBUNTU_UNITY"` to `qmake` to enable `appindicator` support (Note: whether to use application indicator is still determined at run-time).
+_Note: whether to use application indicator or not is determined at run-time.
+You don't need to turn off the `UBUNTU_UNITY` at compile-time._

 ## Debian

-Since `v0.9`, the `debian` directory needs two modifications to get rid of Ubuntu Unity support.

-1. Edit `debian/rules`, remove `DEFINES+="UBUNTU_UNITY"` from `qmake`.
-2. Edit `debian/control`, delete `libappindicator-dev,` (line 12).

-Make sure you've installed all dependencies for building `ss-qt5` by `sudo apt-get install qt5-qmake qtbase5-dev libqrencode-dev libqtshadowsocks-dev libzbar-dev libbotan1.10-dev`
+Make sure you've installed all dependencies for building `ss-qt5` by `sudo apt-get install qt5-qmake qtbase5-dev libqrencode-dev libqtshadowsocks-dev libappindicator-dev libzbar-dev libbotan1.10-dev`

 Now run the command below, you'll get a deb package in upper directory.